-In a month that began and ended with elections for local councils and the European – both of which showed the changing nature of British politics and the continued decline of the two main parties we’ve been making the case for rebuilding our politics and creating a fairer, more representative democracy.
+In a month that began and ended with elections for local councils and the European Parliament – both of which showed the changing nature of British politics and the continued decline of the two main parties we’ve been making the case for rebuilding our politics and creating a fairer, more representative democracy.

 As the local election results came in our research into uncontested seats gained further coverage local areas where voters were denied their chance to have a say – namely Rutland and Stamford and Kirklees and Darren Hughes appeared on ITV Central to discuss the issue in the region.